rdpoor/mu/README.md

 ## changelog

+* 2014-04-29: Renamed Transport to Player, now a virtual superclass, with sub-classes RtPlayer and NrtPlayer.
+Flushed SampleBuffer since C++ semantics won't let me overload a non-virtual library class.
+Created Looper and test/mune08 to test it.
+Glitchy, but starting to work.
+Created TestStream that outputs value N at time N -- not yet tested.
+Got everything working to "as well as it worked before" -- seems like a good checkpoint.

 * 2014-04-28: Created SampleBuffer object that subclasses and mimics stk::StkFrames, but creates an offset into the underlying data buffer.